er-anubhavgoel/JavaProgramming-DSAQuest/README.md

 10. **WAJP to print alternate element of the array from end.**
 11. **WAJP to swap two index values of the array.**
 12. **WAJP to sort an Array consisting of only 0s and 1s.**
+13. **WAJP to move all the even integers at the beginning of the array followed by all the odd integers.**
+    a) _The relative order of odd or even integers does not matter._

 ---